 Entrance into the Interior Architecture & Design Program

-Students interested in becoming a major in Interior Architecture and Design must successfully complete the foundation year and submit a portfolio for the annual first-year review and must maintain a minimum overall GPA requirement of 2.75.
-The portfolio consists of projects from selected courses listed below.
-The program invites approximately 20-25 students to advance onto the second year making this very competitive major.
-The Bachelor of Interior Design (BID) is a professional degree, and the expectations of the faculty are very high.
+Students interested in becoming a major in Interior Architecture and Design must successfully submit a portfolio for the annual first-year review and must maintain a minimum overall GPA requirement of 2.75.
+The program invites approximately 20-24 students to advance onto the second year making this a very competitive major.
+The Bachelor of Interior Architecture and Design (BIAD) is a professional degree, and the expectations of the faculty are very high.

 - ARTH 2710: Survey of Western Art-Prehistoric to Medieval (Fall Only)

 - IAD 2780: History of Architecture, Interiors, And Furniture (Fall Only)